-You can keep up to date on winter weather and gritting by by liking our StreetCare Facebook page or following us on Twitter @sgloscouncil or search #SouthGlosGritting. #GritterTwitter is also used but this can include posts from other councils.
+You can keep up to date on winter weather and gritting by liking our StreetCare Facebook page, following us on Twitter @sgloscouncil or searching #SouthGlosGritting. #GritterTwitter is also used but this can include posts from other councils.

 We aim to maintain highways when faced with winter conditions so that they can be used with reasonable care.
 We prioritise routes based on the relative importance of the various roads taking into account traffic volumes, links to schools, hospitals, shopping areas, villages and major employment areas.
 Our priority routes represent approximately 30% of our road network.

 In heavy snowfall we may not be able to clear all roads, so will concentrate on major routes including the A4174, A420, A403, A46 and A38.
 Our priority will be to clear the above routes and then work down the hierarchy and gradually reach our full priority network.